code-and-effect/effective_slugs/README.md

 # Effective Slugs

-Generates a URL-appropriate slug, as required, when saving a record.
+Automatically generate URL-appropriate slugs when saving a record.
+Rails 3 only.

 Also overrides ActiveRecord .find() methods to accept the slug, or an id as the parameter.